Your Marriage Name Options

 Double barrelled or hyphenated surname

-You can add your husband's surname to your own, with either a space or hyphen between the two.
+You can add your spouse's surname to your own, with either a space or hyphen between the two.
 Most government departments allow this on presentation of your wedding certificate, however some financial institutions insist on a deed poll.
 Try changing your photo ID first, then use this as supporting evidence with these companies.

 Considering Changing Names?